To find circumcenter of a triangle enter values in input box by using our Circumcenter Calculator.

 Circumcentre of a triangle calculator will instantly show you the circumcenter for the given coordinates.

-The circumcenter of a triangle can be found as the intersection of any two of the three perpendicular bisectors.
+Circumcenter of a triangle is the point of intersection of all the three perpendicular bisectors of the triangle.
 Perpendicular bisectors are nothing but the line or a ray which cuts another line segment into two equal parts at 90 degree.

 The circumcenter's position depends on the type of triangle:

 - the circumcenter lies inside the triangle (acute angle)

 - the circumcenter lies outside the triangle (obtuse angle)

 - the circumcenter lies at the center of the hypotenuse (right angle)

 How to find the circumcenter of a triangle?

 Wondering how to calculate circumcenter without using circumcenter formula calculator?
 Well, there is no specific circumcenter formula to find it.